DraftKings Missouri promo code for MO sports betting launch: Bet $5, get $300 in bonus bets instantly

 With the new DraftKings Missouri promo code, new users get $300 in bonus bets, win or lose, after their first $5 wager

-Missouri sports betting officially launched on Monday.
-With registration now open, you can use the new DraftKings Missouri promo code to hit the ground running and get $300 in bonus bets instantly after your first $5 wager.
-Sports bettors in the Show Me State can finally place bets on local teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues.
-This week, the Chiefs are 4.5-point favorites against the Texans on Sunday Night Football.
+Missouri sports betting went live on Monday, and new users in the Show Me State can use the latest DraftKings Missouri promo code to get $300 in bonus bets instantly after your first $5 wager.
+Whether you want to place wagers on teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues, now is the perfect time to sign up for DraftKings Sportsbook.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.